igorkandyba/different/Blur/README.md

  - It is enough simply to add appropriate unit to 'uses' clause of your program and call only one procedure.

 **Some notes about ported code**
- - Unless code in *'StackBlur.pas'* is really big its speed is very high.
+ - Despite of the code in *'StackBlur.pas'* is really big its speed is very high.
 At this day, this is the fastest blur I have ever seen (without taking into account proprietary solutions).
  - Works ONLY with 32-bit bitmaps.